s-d-m/lilyplayer-web/README.md

 didn't work due to a size limit of shuttle.rs.
 So instead, the files are hosted here on github, and the webserver will download them first to send them after.
 Essentially, the webserver is a very simple proxy.

 This repository contains the code of that webserver.
+The assets (i.e. html and javascript files) are available on a different branch.

 [^1]: Note that the native app provides a nicer user experience.